matt77hias/Blog/_posts/2018-08-19-voxel-cone-tracing.md

     distance ← voxel_offset

-Marching continues until we reach an accumulated opacity of 1 or more:
+Marching continues until we reach an accumulated opacity of one or more:

     while Lv.alpha < 1:
     	compute diameter (i.e. cone voxel footprint)